SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-sharepoint-search-for-developers.md

 ## SharePoint Search Query web service is deprecated
 <a name="SP15Searchnew_support"> </a>

-The Query web service (located in the path  `http://server/site/_vti_bin/search.asmx`) is deprecated in SharePoint 2013.
+The Query web service (located in the path  `http://server/site/_vti_bin/search.asmx`) is deprecated in SharePoint.
 If you write new applications, avoid using this deprecated feature and instead use the new Query CSOM or Query REST service.
 If you modify existing applications, we strongly encourage you to remove any dependency on this feature.